Oxymetaphoric/milestone_project_1/README.md

 current position on the site.

-Links and navigation should be clear and unambiguous, interactive to highlight them visually and well-labelled to help with accessibility.
+Links and navigation should be clear and unambiguous, interactive to highlight them visually, and well-labelled to help with accessibility.

 The website should consist of the following pages:

-- Landing page - with a large hero image, some introductory content, nav bar and footer with social links and contact details.
+- **Landing page** - with a large hero image, some introductory content, nav bar and footer with social links and contact details.
 The nav bar and footer elements will be consistent and accessible across all pages of the site.

-- Meet The Family! - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information.
+- **Meet The Family!** - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information.

-- Upcoming Litters - A page to announce the latest news and for returning vistors to get updates.
+- **Upcoming Litters** - A page to announce the latest news and for returning vistors to get updates.

-- Testimonials - A page for customer testimonials, of which there are many, so smart presentation will be important.
+- **Testimonials** - A page for customer testimonials, of which there are many, so smart presentation will be important.

-- Contact Us - A page dedicated to contact and location information including a map and containg a styled webform to contact the business.
+- **Contact Us** - A page dedicated to contact and location information including a map and containg a styled webform to contact the business.

-- Gallery - Just a buncha cute pups!
+- **Gallery** - Just a buncha cute pups!

-- 404 Page not found - for mistypes/broken links
+- **404 Page not found** - for mistypes/broken links

-- Privacy policy - link in footer and on contact page
+- **Privacy Policy** - link in footer and on contact page

 pages should be responsive and designed well for the three most common screen sizes of phone, tablet, and desktop: 360x640px, 768x1024, and 1280x720.
 Each